 Migrate existing resources to a bundle

-command to quickly autogenerate configuration in your bundle for existing apps, dashboards, jobs, and pipelines.
-See Generate a bundle configuration file.
+When building your bundle, you may want to include Databricks resources that already exist and are fully configured in the remote workspace.
+You can use the Databricks CLI bundle generate command to quickly autogenerate configuration in your bundle for existing apps, dashboards, jobs, and pipelines.
+See databricks bundle generate.
 Configuration that you can copy and manually paste into bundle resource configuration files is available in the Databricks UI for some resources, such as jobs and pipelines.

-After you have generated configuration for a resource in your bundle and deployed the bundle, use the bundle deployment bind
+After you have generated configuration for a resource in your bundle and deployed the bundle, use the bundle deployment bind command to bind a resource in your bundle to the corresponding resource in the workspace.
+See databricks bundle deployment bind.

 This page provides simple examples that use the Databricks CLI or UI to generate or retrieve bundle resource configuration.